How much time do I have to file my case?

-Small Claims Court Mediation
+Small Claims Court Locations for Tuolumne County

-Tuolumne County Superior Court may offer mediation for your claim before the actual trial.
-Mediation is a confidential, non-binding dispute resolution program where an impartial mediator attempts to bring both parties to an outcome that each side agrees to.
-Mediation may be offered before your trial or the very same day of the trial.
+You may be asked to have your mediated before the trial.
+Mediation is a procedure where each side discusses the case with a third party (called the mediator), and the mediator tries to reach an agreement that both sides agree to.
+Mediation can occur before the trial or even on the same day as your trial.
 Mediation is nothing to be scared of, but rather another chance for you to explain your side of the case (which will better prepare you for the actual hearing in front of the judge).

-Small Claims Court Statute of Limitations
+Small Claims Court in Tuolumne County

 What is the most a person can sue for in Tuolumne County Small Claims Court?

-A person cannot sue for more than $10,000 in a case.
-A corporation (or other corporate entity) cannot sue for more than $5,000.
+The most a person can sue for in small claims court is $10,000.
+A business can only sue for $5,000 or less in small claims court.
 A person can only file two small claims court actions for more than $2,500 in one year.
-A person or corporation can file as many cases seeking $2,500.00 or less.
+A party can file as many cases in small claims court with an amount of $2,500 or less.

-No. A party cannot be represented by anyone else (including an attorney).
+A party is not able to be represented by anyone else in small claims court, including an attorney or lawyer.
 But, you are able to consult and speak with an attorney before or after the hearing to answer questions or discuss strategy.